AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_carts"
->title="Carts template"
+>title="View the number of people who added a product to their cart."
->abstract="View the number of people who added a product to their cart.<br/>**This can help you** better understand the number of people who add a product to their cart, as opposed to the overall number of products that are added to a cart.<br/>**Based on what you learn, you might** do any number of things, like measure the effectiveness of your product pages.<br/>This template uses the Carts metric."
+>abstract="**This can help you** better understand the number of people who add a product to their cart, as opposed to the overall number of products that are added to a cart.<br/>**Based on what you learn, you might** do any number of things, like measure the effectiveness of your product pages.<br/>This template uses the Carts metric."

 <!-- markdownlint-enable MD034 -->